 Daimler continuously monitors the development of statutory and political conditions and attempts to anticipate foreseeable requirements and long-term targets at an early stage in the process of product development.
 The great challenge of the coming years will be to offer an appropriate range of drive systems and the right product portfolio in each market.

 Procurement market risks and opportunities

 Procurement market risks arise for the automotive divisions in particular from fluctuations in prices of raw materials and energy.
-There are also risks of financial bottlenecks of suppliers and of capacity bottlenecks caused by supplier delivery failures or by insufficient utilization of production capacities at suppliers.
-Disagreements with suppliers regarding the agreed pricing of supplies and the supplied quality can also lead to procurement market risks.
-The risk situation relating to the possible impact has not changed compared with the previous year.
-However, the probability of occurrence has risen from “Low” to “Medium” due to the threat of tariff increases on certain raw materials.
-Opportunities in the raw-material markets continue to exist due to positive price developments for relevant raw materials.
-Compared with the previous year, the impact of those opportunities has increased from “Low” to “Medium” as a result of more optimistic assumptions concerning the future development of raw-material prices.
+There are also risks of financial bottlenecks of suppliers, and of capacity bottlenecks caused by supplier delivery failures or by insufficient utilization of production capacities at suppliers.
+Potential claims from suppliers due to the premature termination of development and production agreements by the Daimler Group may also lead to decreased earnings.
+This risk situation has not changed in terms of probability of occurrence and possible impact compared to the previous year.
+The impact of the opportunities is also unchanged.

-Due to the planned electrification of new model series and a shift in customer demand from diesel to gasoline engines, the Mercedes-Benz Cars segment in particular is faced with the risk that Daimler will require changed volumes of components from suppliers.
-This could result in over- or underutilization of production capacities for certain suppliers.
-If supplier cannot cover their fixed costs, there is the risk that suppliers could demand compensation payments.
+Due to the planned electrification of new model series and a shift in customer demand from diesel to gasoline engines, Mercedes-Benz Cars & Vans in particular is faced with the risk that Daimler will require changed volumes of components from suppliers.
+This could result in over- or under-utilization of production capacities for certain suppliers.
+If suppliers cannot cover their fixed costs, there is the risk that they may demand compensation payments.
 Necessary capacity expansion at suppliers’ plants could also require cost-effective participation.